 Since 2009, Wesleyan University’s Center for Prison Education has offered college courses to incarcerated students in Connecticut state prisons.
 Through our program, students at York CI and Cheshire CI can complete rigorous coursework in pursuit of an Associate degree through our public partner, Middlesex Community College, and subsequently a Wesleyan Bachelor’s in Liberal Studies.
 Many of our students will complete their degrees while incarcerated.
 However, for those people who leave prison before earning a credential, CPE is committed to supporting their successful transition and degree completion.

 Since our program began, over sixty students have been released and rejoined their communities.
-In the last year alone, ten program alumni came home to a landscape drastically altered by the coronavirus pandemic.
+In the last year alone, ten program alumni have come home to a landscape drastically altered by the coronavirus pandemic.
 As of November 2020, between five and ten others are preparing to come home within the next few years.
-People in re-entry face considerable challenges, and often experience difficulty meeting material needs like finding employment and securing housing.
-Even those who came home prior to the pandemic are suffering from its consequences, facing losses of income and new limits on their access to essential resources.
-We are establishing the Re-entry Fund to help all of our former students meet their short-term needs and ultimately support their pursuit of long-term goals.
+People in re-entry face considerable challenges in the best of times, and often experience difficulty meeting material needs like finding employment and securing housing.
+These difficulties have only been compounded during the pandemic, which has imposed new losses of income and further restricted access to essential resources.
+We are establishing the Re-Entry Fund to help all of our former students meet their short-term needs and ultimately support their pursuit of long-term goals.

 Re-entry support for people returning from prison across the state of Connecticut is frequently siloed by program area (i.e., employment, housing, transportation, health and wellness), and resources are distributed unevenly among municipalities and correctional facilities.
 In addition, people coming home navigate a patchwork of service providers, public infrastructure, and community support to meet their emergent and on-going needs.